firmai/business-analytics-and-mathematics-python-book/README.md

-# Business Analytics and Mathematics with Python
+# Advanced Business Analytics and Mathematics with Python

 ### Risk Engineering